A paradox of tournament seeding: Introduction

 \section{Introduction}

 Every sports tournament has to provide appropriate incentives for the contestants to exert effort \citep{Szymanski2003}.
 In particular, the ranking method should not reward teams for poor performance \citep{VaziriDabadghaoYihMorin2018}.
-However, there are a number of reasons why a team may consider \emph{tanking} (deliberately losing) in a competition: \citet{KendallLenten2017} identify several examples when the misaligned rules had such unforeseen consequences.
+But the rules are complex in practice and sometimes lead to unforeseen consequences such as a situation when a team is worse off by winning \citep{KendallLenten2017}.

-Unsurprisingly, academic scholars have studied various theoretical models of sports contests in view of \emph{incentive incompatibility}. \citet{Pauly2014} derives an impossibility theorem for championships consisting of two qualifying tournaments with disjoint sets of participants. \citet{Vong2017} proves that, if more than one contestants advance to the next round, some players can benefit from shirking to qualify with a lower rank. \citet{DagaevSonin2018} investigate tournament systems, composed of multiple round-robin and knockout tournaments with the same set of participants when the sets of winners of noncumulative prizes have a nonempty intersection. \citet{Csato2020f} considers group-based qualification systems where teams from different groups are compared, which can create incentives for both teams to play a draw instead of winning \citep{Csato2020d}. \citet{Csato2021a} presents how the ignorance of these theoretical findings has lead to problems in European football. \citet{KrumerMegidishSela2020b} show that strategic considerations may motivate a contestant to lose in a round-robin tournament because this can result in a higher expected payoff.
+Unsurprisingly, various theoretical models of sports contests have been considered in view of \emph{incentive compatibility}. \citet{Pauly2014} derives an impossibility theorem for championships consisting of two qualifying tournaments with disjoint sets of participants. \citet{Vong2017} proves that, if more than one contestants advances to the next round, some players can benefit from shirking to qualify with a lower rank. \citet{DagaevSonin2018} investigate tournament systems, composed of multiple round-robin and knockout tournaments with the same set of participants when the sets of winners of noncumulative prizes have a nonempty intersection. \citet{Csato2020c} considers group-based qualification systems where teams from different groups are compared, which can create incentives for both teams to play a draw instead of winning \citep{Csato2020d}. \citet{Csato2021a} and \citet{Csato2022a} present how neglecting these theoretical findings has led to problems in European football. \citet{KrumerMegidishSela2020b} show that strategic considerations may motivate a contestant to lose in a round-robin tournament because this can result in a higher expected payoff.
+Last but not least, \citet{LentenKendall2021} collect similar compelling ideas within the academic literature that could yet be considered and adopted by sports administrators.